yongjhih/parses/README.md

 ## Usage

-Get all emails with paging, emails.js:
+* Get all emails with paging for example:

 ```js
 var Parses = require('parses');